mike-ivs/mike-ivs.github.io/_posts/2025-03-22-queensland3.md

   slider: true
 ---

 Queensland is a big state and we've found lots to do while travelling through.
-Sifting through snorkel trip footage takes a bit of time, so the videos may not be uploaded when you read this.
-Make sure to check back and see the critters we saw!
+Sifting through snorkel trip footage took a bit of time, but the videos should be uploaded now so make sure to check out the critters we saw!

-Video status: not uploaded

 ## Tuesday 18th March: Miriam Vale to Cooee Bay